thearn/pyemotiv/README.md

     times = epoc.times #1d array containing timestamp values (interpolated)
     everything = epoc.all_data # 25-by-n array containing all data returned by emotiv
 ```
-This demonstrates using reduced calls that just get certain channels of data
+The next two examples demonstrate using reduced calls that just get certain channels of data
 (only the raw EEG, or only the gyros).
 This is more efficient if you know what you want.
 ```python
 from pyemotiv import Epoc